You’ve handled multi-million dollar accounts, scaled marketing teams, developed successful strategies, you’ve got it all.

 Focus on the attributes that set you apart from every other applicant – be concise but descriptive:

-Use your header to establish credibility earl on.
+- Use your header to establish credibility early on.